 How to get to Koh Kood?

-- The boat ride from Laem Sok Pier to Koh Kood takes about 1 hour.
+• Then ride the boat from Laem Sok Pier to Koh Kood.

 Ferry schedule from Laem Sok Pier to and from Koh Kood

-It takes about 1 hour to travel from the pier to Koh Kood and the fare is 300 – 600 Baht per person.
+It takes about 1 hour to travel from the pier to Koh Kood and the fare is around 500-600 Baht per person.
 Since the schedule depends on the season, it’s ideal to check directly with the operator.

 Getting Around Koh Kood